 Depending upon the severity and duration of the storm, impacts can be varied.
 Those which require attention for hazard mitigation can cripple transportation, communications and threaten provision of basic needs for health, safety and the general welfare.
 Significant snowfall rates or ice accumulation can exceed the ability of crews to keep roads open for travel and can bring down electric, telephone and cable wires.
 With the advent of cellular systems, reliance upon landline communications is less; however, severe storms can affect cellular communication towers.
 Most homes are dependent upon electricity to either provide heat or to ignite other fuel sources.
 Depending on outside temperatures, a prolonged electrical outage in the winter can result in freezing of pipes and can be life threatening.
-If travel becomes impossible, the provision of food, medicines, emergency services and other necessary goods can be delayed or halted and economic losses can occur as people are unable to get to and from work.
+If travel becomes difficult or impossible, the provision of food, medicines, emergency services and other necessary goods can be delayed or halted and economic losses can occur.